 Figure 1.
 Conceptual representation of rewiring food webs via trophic rewilding.
 A) The protected areas and random areas >= 5,000 km^2 are coloured by the six biogeographic realms considered for trophic rewilding of terrestrial mammals .
 We excluded Antarctica because no terrestrial mammal lives there and Oceania because no protected area larger than >= 5,000 km^2 are found there.
-B)Network representation of food webs, where species are nodes blueand predator-prey interactions are edgesblue .
-The Late Pleistocene human-driven extinctions removed species and trophic interactions (red nodes and edges), resulting in degraded current food webs (blue circles and lines).
-Rewilding aims to restore lost interactions by replacing extinct species with suitable ecological analogues (green nodes) that can rewire food webs establishing functionally analogue links (green edges).
+B)Network representation of food webs, where species are nodes (circles) and predator-prey interactions are edges (lines).
+The Late Pleistocene human-driven extinctions removed species and trophic interactions (red circles and lines), resulting in degraded current food webs (blue circles and lines).
+Rewilding aims to restore lost interactions by replacing extinct species with suitable ecological analogues (green circles) that can rewire food webs establishing functionally analogue links (green lines).

 In this study, we investigate the potential of rewilding to rewire terrestrial mammal food webs in large (>=5,000 km^2) protected areas and geographically-unbiased random areas at a global scale (figure 1).
 We infer food webs for three scenarios: 1) present-natural, a counter-factual scenario where mammals have not been influenced by human activities through time (Faurby & Svenning, 2015; Faurby et al., 2018); 2) current; and 3) rewilding where extant species can be reintroduced to present-natural ranges and extinct species can be replaced by closely-related, similarly-sized functional analogues that have similar climatic niches.
-We then compare the food webs for the three scenarios to investigate the extent current food webs are the depleted of predator-prey interactions and whether rewilding can rewire food webs to present-natural states.
+We then compare the food webs for the three scenarios to investigate the extent current food webs have reduced numbers of predator-prey interactions and whether rewilding can rewire food webs to present-natural states.

 Materials and methods